 Is it difficult to step away?

 ‘It is not the snake bite that kills you, it is the poison it leaves behind.’
 One of the statements being used by Dr Wayne Dyer, a well-known spiritual teacher, in a lot of his writings and talks.
 It is a metaphor for the impact of a simple event.
 What happens in the moment, the bite, just passes.
-But if you carry the event with you, think it through, analyse it, harbour it as negativity and can’t let go, it becomes a poison.
+But if you carry the event with you, think it through, analyse it, harbour it as negative and can’t let go, it becomes poisonous.
 And the person who suffers most is you.

 It has taken me 4 decades to let go of poison.
 Trust me, I know the process.
 I grew up with a narcissistic mother (read more here), but of course, that is not something I was aware of.
 What I wanted most in my life, was being loved by her.
 Instead of getting the love, I got the dismissiveness and the put-downs.
 And I carried the pain of that for all those years.
 I let it fester inside me, it became a really nasty infection until I cut it out.

 The teenager who shouts at you (being their parent) ‘I hate you’ to get rid of some frustration – the bite.
 You are so upset about it, feeling the pain and not being able to let it go for the whole day – the poison.